 - Founded in 1995.
-SCWC will celebrate 30 years in 2025. - Admits over 2,600 patients (120+ species) annually.
+2025 marks SCWC's 30th anniversary. - Admits over 2,600 patients (120+ species) annually.
 While approximately 70% of our patients are found in Montgomery County, Maryland where SCWC is located injured, ill, and orphaned wildlife are brought to us from across the state.
-Some rescuers travel 2-3 hours to reach us, drawn by SCWC's strong reputation and its expertise in treating a variety of species. - Small Clinic Staff includes Clinic Director, Wildlife Veterinarian, Rehabilitation Technicians, and Telephone Hotline/Patient Admissions staff working in shifts over 7 days a week, 365 days a year, including holidays. - Volunteers and college interns assist with housekeeping, meal preparation, patient weight checks, medical chart updates, some feedings, and some releases. - On-site surgery room, X-ray machine, blood analysis ki microscopes, cold laser machine, and more. - SCWC never charges individuals for services. - Average expense per patient: ~\$250 in 2024. - Works with Federal, state & local health agencies to identify and track animal diseases that could infect humans.
+Some rescuers travel 2-3 hours to reach us, drawn by SCWC's strong reputation and its expertise in treating a variety of species. - Small Clinic Staff includes Clinic Director, Wildlife Veterinarian, Rehabilitation Technicians, and Telephone Hotline/Patient Admissions staff working in shifts over 7 days a week, 365 days a year, including holidays. - Volunteers and college interns assist with housekeeping, meal preparation, patient weight checks, medical chart updates, some feedings, and some releases. - We have an on-site surgery room, X-ray machine, blood analysis kits, microscopes, cold laser machine, and more. - SCWC never charges individuals for services. - Average expense per patient: ~\$250 in 2024. - Works with Federal, state & local health agencies to identify and track animal diseases that could infect humans.